dmckinnon/dmckinnon.github.io/_posts/2022-08-17-The-Witch-King.markdown

 ### Second thoughts, more paint, and then glue
 It still didn't look _quite_ right, and furthermore the spackle kept cracking.
 I was poking around online and saw some suggestions to handle similar issues and also get a nice shine to a final product: a layer of glue.
 Dries clear, and you're essentially plastic coating.
 Worth a shot! (did not consider the possibility it might look bad)

 Painted that on over the paint, and yeah it turned out really well!
+Even the treeflex on the handle got the treatment.

 ### A stand
 The stand was honestly a rush job: some padding for the bottom spike to take the weight, coouple of sticks to ensure it sat upright, and a holder for the handle.
 I don't look at the stand much, it's not important.